npdata/Scikit-qfit/README.rst

 ===========

 * Greg Forbes for support with the implementation and validation of the algorithm.
-* Andreas Beutler, Mahr GmbH, for choosing to make this work available as open source.
+* Andreas Beutler, `Mahr GmbH <http://www.mahr.com/>`_, for choosing to make this work available as open source.

 Note
 ====